 Parents are not friends

-- Most often discipline and parenting is not a laughing matter.
-However, there is humor in most all things if you look for it.
-As a parent you have more of an ability to look at the bigger picture and know that this is not the “end of the world”.
+Most often discipline and parenting is not a laughing matter.
+However, there is humor in almost all things if you look for it.
+As a parent, you have more of an ability to look at the bigger picture and know that this is not the “end of the world”.
 Using humor can lighten up the situation and bring it back into focus.
 It also lightens the feelings of anger that can inhibit communication.

 Allow your child to fail